Azure/azure-quickstart-templates/201-vmss-linux-customimage-autoscale/README.md

 >Note: running this commands will prepare your VM to be deployed to a new machine, but your current VM will stop working.
 You will need to redeploy a new VM with the created image to be able to run a similar machine.

 In addition to the VM Scale Set the template creates a public IP address and load balances HTTP traffic on port 80 to each VM in the scale set.
-It also includes a script that deploys a custom package to the image each time you call an update of a VM, so you will be able to script an update of your VM Scale Set without the need to reimage the whole VM each time.
+It also includes a script that deploys a custom package to the image each time you call a reimage of a VM, so you will be able to script an update of your VM Scale Set without the need to create a new VM image each time.

 >Note: The maximum number of VMs in a storage account is 20, unless you set the "overprovision" property to false, in which case it is 40